completementgaga/calc_hack/readme.md

 This script works for simple quiz with questions of type numerical or multi as described in the documentation of moodle package for latex.

+Warning: in our example setup we actually use an alternate version of moodle.sty (moodlept.sty, as suggested by D. Smania) designed to work better with portuguese language
+The moodle package is documented and available in its original version at https://ctan.org/pkg/moodle.

 0) check the example source calcquiz.tex
 1) compile your quiz (eg calcquiz.tex) with Luatex and the moodle.sty package
 2) run the python script calc_hack with input  your tex file name